Project FAQs

 -

-Answer: If you are considering adding more than one license, please contact Heidi van der Hagen directly for approval.
+Answer: If you are considering adding more than one license, please contact the Program Success Coach or Grant Administrator directly for approval.
 Approval will be based on your area's licensure needs and availability of funds.

 -